The Prevention Hub- Experts & Survivors

-Alexandra Ford , Sara Dillon, Jessica Rogers, and Carol Todd were experts and survivors whose contributions significantly shaped the trauma-informed approach of the materials.
+Alexandra Ford , Sara Dillon, Jessica Rogers, and Carol Todd are experts and survivors whose contributions significantly shaped the trauma-informed approach of the materials.

 Each was consulted on video concepts, topics, and age group alignment, and provided review and approval on draft scripts.